-Profit related bonuses should include a threshold profit level that much be reached before any payments are made.
+Profit related bonuses should include a threshold profit level that must be reached before any payments are made.

 Bonuses should ideally be uncapped to drive further sales/performance.
-If you set a capped bonus (e.g. you can only earn £x bonus per period) then once the employee has reached their target they may stop trying or slow down.
+If you set a capped bonus (e.g. you can only earn £X bonus per period), once the employee has reached their target, they may stop trying or slow down.

 Some Employers offer complicated bonus schemes that ‘weight’ several factors.
 Others offer schemes with a sliding scale of commission (e.g. profit up to £3,000 generates a 10% commission; profit between £3,000-£8,000 generates 20% commission; profit of £8,000 upwards generates 30% commission).

-Make sure your scheme is not to complicated to administer; it must be easy and not time-consuming for you.
+Make sure your scheme isn’t too complicated to administer; it must be easy and not time-consuming for you.
 Bonus schemes work best when the employee can easily calculate what he/she is going to earn.

 And finally, put it in writing.

 Put all the details of the Bonus Scheme in writing so the terms are easily understandable.
 Make sure the scheme is separate to their contract of employment so it can be easily reviewed and amended or updated as necessary.
-You should evaluate the scheme regularly to see if it is producing the results you want.
-Make sure you have plans in place in case targets are not being reached.
+You should evaluate the scheme regularly to see if it’s producing the results you want.
+Make sure you have plans in place in case targets aren’t being reached.

-Generally, bonuses can be ‘guaranteed’ or they can be ‘discretionary’, so paid out only at the employers discretion, but this may not produce the motivation to earn it that you require.
+Generally, bonuses can be ‘guaranteed’ or they can be ‘discretionary’ (paid out only at the employer’s discretion), but this may not produce the motivation to earn it that you require.
 Another type of ‘discretionary’ bonus is when a bonus will be paid but the amount to be paid will be discretionary (e.g. depending how much financial objectives are met).
-If you do this then you must make this clear.
+If you do this, you must make it clear.

 Bonuses can also be described as ‘variable’ if its value can change from one period to the next.

-One other important thing to consider, when designing the scheme, is what will happen if an employee leaves?
-Make it clear in writing whether they will be entitled to receive a bonus payment that is due during their notice period – think ahead as this is especially important if they are moving to a competitor or you have dismissed them.
+When designing the scheme, another important thing to consider is what happens if an employee leaves.
+Make it clear in writing whether they’ll be entitled to receive a bonus payment that’s due during their notice period; think ahead, as this is especially important if they’re moving to a competitor or you’ve dismissed them.

 You can stipulate that bonus payments are conditional on an employee being employed by you and not serving notice (where notice is given by either party).
-If you pay them in lieu of notice then you need to decide whether they will be entitled to bonuses in that situation too.
+If you pay them in lieu of notice, you need to decide whether they will be entitled to bonuses in that situation too.

-Now, another thing to consider is that any regular bonuses you pay must be taken into account when calculating ‘average’ holiday pay.
-More details are here.
-Also, bonus pay can also have an affect on calculating a ‘weeks’ pay for some statutory benefits.
+Any regular bonuses you pay must be taken into account when calculating ‘average’ holiday pay.
+More details are available here.
+Bonus pay can also have an affect on calculating a ‘weeks’ pay for some statutory benefits.

-Over time employees may come to expect cash, rather than the bonus recognising performance above and beyond the norm; so over time it may be less effective at motivating (another reason to regular review your scheme).
+Over time, employees may come to expect additional cash, rather the bonuses acting as a recognition for performing above and beyond the norm.
+In the long run, it may become a less effective motivational tool (another reason to regularly review your scheme).